 - Estimated how much it would cost and how long it would take to replicate the pilot methods in a number of additional communities across Australia.

-In partnership with staff of the Tasmanian Department of Health and Human Services and community leaders in Glenorchy, Prevention Centre Deputy Director Associate Professor Sonia Wutzke and Research Officer Maria Gomez are designing and implementing the proof-of-concept pilot study.
+In partnership with staff of the Tasmanian Department of Health and Human Services and community leaders in Glenorchy, Prevention Centre Deputy Director Associate Professor Sonia Wutzke and Research Officer Maria Gomez designed and implemented the proof-of-concept pilot study.

 A small Advisory Group advised on the design and implementation of the project.
 These members include: